CGMoreh/chrismoreh.com/content/publication/2016-cpc/index.md

 summary: ""

-abstract: What might EU migrants in the UK do in order to cope with the UK’s departure from the EU?
+abstract: "What might EU migrants in the UK do in order to cope with the UK’s departure from the EU?
 Might they stay or leave?
 Using data from a pre-EU Referendum online survey we examine how Portuguese, Polish and Romanian nationals in the UK intended to respond to the EU Referendum.
-Excluding the Irish, these groups are the three largest EU nationality groups in the UK.
+Excluding the Irish, these groups are the three largest EU nationality groups in the UK."

 links:
 - icon: file-pdf